FAQ

 Formal training in Family Sciences (undergraduate) and Marriage and Family Therapy (graduate).
 See my vita for complete information.

 Continuing education.
-My licensure (and my dedication to this great field) requires me to continue my education every year through conferences, workshops, professional journals, and reading.
+My licensure (and my dedication to this great field) require me to continue my education every year through conferences, workshops, professional journals, and reading.

 Experience: